Edgewater Wireless Systems (CVE:YFI) Stock Price Up 21.4% – Time to Buy?

-Edgewater Wireless Systems Inc. (CVE:YFI – Get Free Report)’s share price shot up 21.4% during mid-day trading on Monday .
-The company traded as high as C$0.10 and last traded at C$0.09.
-320,485 shares changed hands during mid-day trading, an increase of 52% from the average session volume of 211,102 shares.
+Edgewater Wireless Systems Inc. (CVE:YFI – Get Free Report) shot up 21.4% during mid-day trading on Monday .
+The stock traded as high as C$0.10 and last traded at C$0.09.
+320,485 shares traded hands during mid-day trading, an increase of 52% from the average session volume of 211,102 shares.
 The stock had previously closed at C$0.07.

 Edgewater Wireless Systems Company Profile